wolfwood/tryadactyl/README.md

   * multiple case styles, automatically generated base plates, and easy manual tuning of strut or wall placement
   * visual indications in preview-mode for identifying keycap collisions (including travel, when pressed) or hotswap socket collisions with the model or each other

-# Code Concepts
-  * value or vector of values or vector of vector of values
-  * grid key placement, column clusters, irregular row count
-  * homerow and homecol
-  * regular-ish placement, chords for circular and spherical
-  * uniform placement function, corner placement

 # Organization of the Code
 These are abbreviated descriptions of what lives where.
 See the linked files for detailed documentation comments.